zamfi/cca-programming-electronics-spring-2015/README.md

     **Send me your final code by 11am, Wednesday, Feb 18.
 Bring your breadboard with your completed project to Wednesday's class.**

 2. Math Practice.
 Follow these directions:
-  1. Sign up at khanacademy.org (or log in with their existing accounts)
+  1. Sign up at http://khanacademy.org (or log in with your existing account)
   2. Visit http://khanacademy.org/coaches
-  3. There, in the "Add a coach" field, enter the class code **Q9XFRS**
+  3. In the "Add a coach" field, enter the class code **Q9XFRS**
   4. **Assignment:** Spend an hour working through topics you don't know well!
 Especially useful will be the sections on expressions, manupulating expressions, and equations and inequality.

 3. Programming Practice.